FAQs about Omni

 Cite, email, and export to a citation tool to manage your information.

-How will borrowing, lending, fines and fees policies be impacted?
+How did borrowing, lending, fines, and fees policies change?

 - ALL regular loans will be 120 days for our Queen’s Community (Undergraduate, Graduate, Faculty and Staff), RMC, local teachers, and partners (excludes reserves, limited loans, and multimedia).

-- Late/overdue fines will no longer apply to the Queen’s Community (Undergraduate, Graduate, Faculty and Staff), RMC, local teachers and our partners (excludes lost, recalls, and reserves)
+- Late/overdue fines will no longer apply to the Queen’s Community (Undergraduate, Graduate, Faculty and Staff), RMC, local teachers and our partners (excludes lost,and reserves)

 - Borrowing limits of 500 items for all borrowers (with some exceptions).